Types of Jobs

 All vacancy announcements have an "Area of Consideration" that will describe is eligible to apply for that position.
 Those positions that are designated "all sources," "all qualified," or "open to everyone" includes all U.S. citizens.
 "Federal status candidates," "government-wide," "service-wide," or "bureau-wide" indicates that you must be a current permanent federal employee or be eligible for reemployment (also called reinstatement) based on prior federal employment.

 Some exceptions allow all citizens of the United States, without regard to prior federal service, to apply for a vacancy.
 Examples of non-competitive hiring appointments include: Veterans' Recruitment Appointment (VRA), Mentally and Physically Disabled, returning Peace Corps Volunteer, and Student Career Employment Program (SCEP).

 If you are interested in a vacancy, you must submit an application or resume for a specific job announcement.
-If you do not have a resume or application prepared, you can use an optional application form (OF-612) [132 kb PDF].

 Tips for Applying